awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 **Access for other AWS accounts**

-      To grant permissions to an AWS user from a different AWS account, under **Access for other AWS accounts**, choose **Add grantee**\.
-In the **Grantee** field, enter the canonical ID of the AWS account that you want to grant object permissions to\.
-Then, select the permissions to grant\.
-For information about finding a canonical ID, see [Finding the canonical user ID for your AWS account](finding-canonical-user-id.md)\.
+      To grant permissions to an AWS user from a different AWS account, under **Access for other AWS accounts**, choose **Add account**\.
+In the **Enter an ID** field, enter the canonical ID of the AWS user that you want to grant object permissions to\.
+For information about finding a canonical ID, see [AWS Account Identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *Amazon Web Services General Reference*\.
 You can add as many as 99 users\.

       Select the check boxes for the permissions that you want to grant to the user, and then choose **Save**\.
 To display information about the permissions, choose the Help icons\.

+   1.

+**Public access**

+      To grant access to your object to the general public \(everyone in the world\), under **Public access**, choose **Everyone**\.
+Granting public access permissions means that anyone in the world can access the object\.

+      Select the check boxes for the permissions that you want to grant, and then choose **Save**\.
 **Warning**
-Use caution when granting the **Everyone \(public access\)** grantee access to your Amazon S3 objects\.
+Use caution when granting the **Everyone** group anonymous access to your Amazon S3 objects\.
 When you grant access to this group, anyone in the world can access your object\.
 If you need to grant access to everyone, we highly recommend that you only grant permissions to **Read objects**\.
 We highly recommend that you *do not* grant the **Everyone** group write object permissions\.
 Doing so allows anyone to overwrite the ACL permissions for the object\.

 ## Using the AWS SDKs<a name="acl-using-sdk"></a>